Legal status of gender-affirming healthcare: Cuba

 On 4 June 2008, MINSAP, the Cuban Ministry of Public Health, issued Resolution 126 – which resulted in all aspects of transition related healthcare being covered for Cubans under Cuba's public healthcare system.
 Cuba was the first country in Latin America to do so.
 Prior to being approved, it was suggested that the bill would make Cuba the most progressive nation in Latin America on gender issues.
 The resolution was heavily pushed for by CENESEX a government-funded body dedicated to advocating LGBT rights and sexual diversity.

 Haiti

 Gender-affirming surgery does not exist in Haiti.

 Mexico

 As of a 2014 law, Mexico City no longer requires gender-affirming surgery for changes of gender on birth certificates, and several states have followed suit.

 United States

-Some U.S. states treat gender-affirming as a prerequisite for recognition of a legal sex change on official documents such as passports, birth certificates, or IDs, and historically (prior to the legalization of same-sex marriage) for marriage licenses.
+Gender-affirming healthcare is not uniformly protected within the United States; accessibility is contingent on respective state legislation and ongoing federal actions, with protections largely dependent on state geography.
+Some U.S. states treat gender-affirming care as a prerequisite for a legal sex change on official documents such as passports, birth certificates or IDs, and historically (prior to the legalization of same-sex marriage) for marriage licenses.

+Whilst there are no states with outright bans on gender affirming care for adults, there are 11 states with outright bans on Medicaid coverage for gender affirming care and 27 states that either ban or restrict best practice medical care for transgender youth.
+All of the states that limit this kind of healthcare are historically "red" or Republican-led.

+As of 2025, the states that ban gender affirming care coverage via Medicaid funding: